 In a general election, voters choose between the winners of the primary elections.
 A national election is held in November every two years.
 The presidential election is held in November every four years.

 Local elections are when voters choose council members, judges, mayors, and other local officials.
-Every place has different dates for local elections.
+Every region of a state has different dates for local elections.
 You can find your state and local election information.

 Why should I vote?